andrewsommerlot/Carnd-Behavioral-Cloning/README.md

 To take my own advice, I searched for different tools and found keras-vis [https://github.com/raghakot/keras-vis].
 In order to use this here, I upgraded to keras 2.0.
 Building off a provided example [https://github.com/raghakot/keras-vis/blob/master/applications/self_driving/visualize_attention.ipynb] I wrote a function wich would overlay an attention map on recorded images from drive.py.
 Attention can loosely be interpreted as which parts of the image were important for the model to make a prediction.
 What I want to see is clear highlighting of lane lines, similar to the finding lane lines project.
 In my oppinion, this would indicate a model which understands that lane line are the most important object in predicting seering angles, rather than something else like shadows or peripheral objects.

 Since the behavioral cloning application is a regression of a variable with range [-1, 1] I repeated this process for large negetive steering angles (left turn), large positive steering angles (right turn), and small steering angles (maintain steering), following the referenced example.
+Below is an example of before and after overlaying an attention map for the small values.
+You can see that the lane lines are lit up, though the model is focusing on some peripheral objects.
+This is not a perfect view into how the network operates, but it does provide some interesting information.

+![][image27]

+**Raw collected image**

+![][image28]

+**Image with attention overaly heat map, from low (blue) to high (red)**

 #### 2. Visualizing left turn, right turn, and maintain steering attention.